smkent/3d/docs/getting-started/printer-setup.md

 The Leveling menu on the LCD will display the current Z offset value, along with controls to increase (raise) and decrease (lower) the Z offset by 0.05 or 0.01 millimeters.

+![Z offset on the Leveling menu on the LCD][lcd-z-offset]

 The goal is to set the nozzle height to approximately 0.2 millimeters higher than the bed.
 This can be done with a spare sheet of printer paper, which is about the right thickness.